hzeller/bant/README.md

     == Tools ==
-    dwyu           : DWYU: Depend on What You Use (emit buildozer edit script) canonicalize   : Emit rename edits to canonicalize targets.
+    dwyu           : DWYU: Depend on What You Use (emit buildozer edit script) -k strict: emit remove even if # keep comment in line. canonicalize   : Emit rename edits to canonicalize targets.
 ```